ImprobabilityLabs/quant/README.md

 The application will be available at http://localhost:5000.

 ## Usage
-Open the application in your web browser.
+1. Open the application in your web browser.
-Enter your OpenAI API key.
+2. Enter your OpenAI API key.
-Select the AI model (e.g., gpt-4).
+3. Select the AI model (e.g., gpt-4).
-Input the stock ticker symbol (e.g., AAPL for Apple Inc.).
+4. Input the stock ticker symbol (e.g., AAPL for Apple Inc.).
-Choose the stock period (1d, 1wk, or 1mo).
+5. Choose the stock period (1d, 1wk, or 1mo).
-Click Submit to receive the AI-generated analysis.
+6. Click Submit to receive the AI-generated analysis.

-## Requirements
+## Python Requirements
 *Python Packages:*
 - Flask
 - yfinance